ctsmith2308/FE-starter-template/README.md

 # FE-starter-template
-FE starter template with React, TypeScript, Tailwind and Webpack.
+FE non-CRA starter template with TypeScript, Tailwind and Webpack.